raylutz/daffodil/docs/pydf_demo.md

 \[6 rows x 6 cols; keyfield=Category; 6 keys ] (Pydf)

-## Create a handy file list including all relevant information
+## Create a table of file information

 This example demonstrates how easy it is to create a Pydf structure instead of a
         more conventional list-of-lists structure.
 As a result, it is 1/3 the size, and